 The work of the Office is performed under the authority of the Auditor General Act.
-In addition, under the Government Advertising Act, 2004, the Auditor General is responsible for reviewing and deciding whether or not to approve certain types of proposed government advertising (see Chapter 5 for more details on the Office's advertising review function).
-Both acts can be found at www.e-laws. gov.on.ca.

-In an election year the Auditor General is also required to review and deliver an opinion on the reasonableness of the government's pre-election report on its expectations for the financial performance of the province over the next three fiscal years.
+In addition, under the Government Advertising Act, 2004, the Auditor General is responsible for reviewing and deciding whether or not to approve certain types of proposed government advertising (see Chapter 6 for more details on the Office's advertising review function).
+Also, in a year that a regularly scheduled election is held, the Auditor General is required under the Fiscal Transparency and Accountability Act, 2004 to review and deliver an opinion on the reasonableness of the government's pre-election report on its expectations for the financial performance of the province over the next three fiscal years.